Social Media Marketing Best Practices

 The third case study is one of how one company monitors Twitter and engages its customers - it is Comcast with its comcastcares.
 They exemplify how sites should be actively monitored and users engaged to ensure that it's brand reputation remains intact.

-Overcoming "Cultural Inertia"
+Overcoming "Cultural Inertia" for Social Holdouts

 Once you have the statistics, the next step is to develop the social media roadmap - making a strategic argument for social media that even the most curmudgeoned CEO will agree with - a good starting point is this social media strategy presentation.